Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 Advanced Features

-This tutorial covered the steps required to watch a livestream using RTMP-in and OBS software, as well as how to publish a livestream from an iOS device.
+This tutorial covered the steps required to watch a live stream using RTMP-in and OBS Studio and how to publish a live stream from an iOS device.
+Several advanced features can improve the live streaming experience.

-• Permissions and Moderation You can setup different types of permissions for different types of users and a request-based approach for granting additional access.
+• Permissions and Moderation.
+You can set up different permissions for different types of users and grant additional access using a request-based approach.

-• Custom events You can use custom events on the call to share any additional data.
-Think about showing the score for a game, or any other realtime use case.
+• Custom events: You can use custom events on the call to share any additional data.
+For example, you could show the score for a game or any other realtime use case.

 • Reactions & Chat Users can react to the livestream, and you can add chat.
 This makes for a more engaging experience.